 Jörg Tittel (Writer/Director)

-Report', based on Steven Spielberg’s movie.
+REPORT based on Steven Spielberg’s film.

-Named one of Boston Globe’s Best Books of 2014, it is being developed for the big screen.
+Named one of Boston Globe’s Book of the Year in 2014, it is being developed for the big screen.

 Jörg produced the 2013 stage adaptation of Ernest Hemingway’s FIESTA (THE SUN ALSO RISES) which was a breakout West End hit at Trafalgar Studios.